-You only have to spend a few days trekking to realise that it’s not unheard of to set out in the morning under a sky of toned ocean blues with views of the mountains that sparkle in their clarity.
+You only have to spend a few days trekking to realize that it’s not unheard of to set out in the morning under a sky of toned ocean blues with views of the mountains that sparkle in their clarity.
 But just hours later, moody black storm clouds might be unleashing sheets of snow and you may find yourself hurrying along the trail in search of shelter.

 The weather in Nepal – and in the mountains in particular – is rarely ‘boring’.
 This means that when planning a trip to Nepal it’s important to know a little about Nepal’s different climate seasons and the impact the weather might have on your trip.

-The climate of Nepal can be loosely divided into three different season.
+The climate of Nepal can be loosely divided into three different seasons.
 The cool and dry, the hot and dry and, finally, the wet season or monsoon.
 Let’s take a more in-depth look at each of them here and how Nepal’s climate seasons might affect your holiday.

 We’ll start by looking at the cool and dry season, which runs roughly from October to early December.
 Overall, for much of Nepal this is the best time of year to travel with the first part of this season (October and early November) generally considered the absolute best time to trek.